Author

 Editorial focus

 Anna Persson writes Coldplunge Guide's buyer-facing and educational pages.
-Her work focuses on helping people understand what sauna ownership actually demands before they spend money.
+Her work focuses on helping people understand what cold plunge ownership actually demands before they spend money.

 How she works